-The confidential Cause of Death Unit Record File (COD URF) data file holds information on all deaths that occur for all residents.
+The confidential Cause of Death Unit Record File (COD URF) data file holds information on all deaths that occur for all residents, registered in Australia for a given reference year.
 Deaths are coded from death certificates compiled by the collective jurisdictional Registries of Birth, Deaths and Marriages, and State and Chief Coroners, using ICD10 codes for calendar years 1999 onwards.
 Up to and including 2007, the Australian Bureau of Statistics (ABS) was the Australian Coordinating Registry (ACR) for obtaining COD URF and since the 2008 calendar year, data have been obtained from the new ACR, the Queensland Registry of Births, Deaths and Marriages (BDM).